SandeepDalalCSE/Ionic-Angular-02-RentHouse-Project/README.md

 | No. | Steps |
 |----|----|
 |1 | Just execute this command to generate a page `bookings` directly `ionic generate page bookings` . |

+# Adding `ion-tabs` to our project/app
+### Description
+* We will adding tabs to implement a tab-based navigation.
+Tabs are a top level navigation component.
+The component is a container of individual Tab components.

+* The `ion-tabs` component does not have any styling and works as a router outlet in order to handle navigation.
+It does not provide any UI feedback or mechanism to switch between tabs.
+In order to do so, an `ion-tab-bar` should be provided as a direct child of `ion-tabs`.

+* Both `ion-tabs` and `ion-tab-bar` can be used as standalone elements.
+They don’t depend on each other to work, but they are usually used together in order to implement a tab-based navigation that behaves like a native app.

+* The `ion-tab-bar` needs a slot defined in order to be projected to the right place in an ion-tabs component.